 Causes:

 • Neat and tight factory winding can sometimes cause this issue, especially if the spool has imperfections that lead to uneven spooling.
 Because the filament is wound tightly and runs parallel to the spool edges, tension can cause the winding to shift and overlap.
 This usually occurs at the start or end of the neat winding.
+This is more issue with more lighter density materials which require materials to be winded more tightly to fit a standard 1kg spool.

 Effects:

-• Increased tension but can often be pulled through with minimal effort.
+• Increased tension but can often be pulled through with minimal effort. (older printer or weaker extruder may have issue causing extrusion issues in the print).

 Prevention:

 • Avoid actively drying materials while printing, as this can cause the spool to expand or deform.
 It's best to dry the filament before use and allow the spool to cool down inside the dryer (running on the lowest setting) or in a dry box.
+(You can print some filament clamp which help from cardboard from shifting while drying)

 This recommendation is based on our experience.
-We've seen no issues reported by users with PLA materials—which typically don't require drying.
+We've seen no issues reported by users with PLA materials, which typically don't require drying.
 Most of these cases involved newer batches with neater winding, being actively dried.

 Leave a comment